 Few things warm my heart like someone saying, “I loved your book”.
 Actually, even just having someone get in touch to say they’ve downloaded my book and are going to read it feels pretty epic.
 Blog comments, and even Likes, are awesome.
 Basically, do things to remind other writers that they aren’t just shouting into the void.
 Let them know you’re reading and appreciating their work.
 Writing can be an isolated activity a lot of the time, as you know, and hearing from the people who read your words is important, especially if you know they can relate to your experience.
 On that note, if you’ve read something that genuinely shifted your perspective, touched your heart, made your day better or inspired you in some way, TELL THE WRITER!
 As a writer yourself, you know how feedback like that can carry you through times of self doubt.

 Pay for what you read

-At the moment, I give everything I write away for free but people who want to pay, and can afford to, can send a payment through PayPal (like buying a book after they’ve read it).
+At the moment, I give everything I write away for free but people who want to pay, and can afford to, can send a payment through PayPal (like buying a book after they’ve read it) or buy me a coffee.
 I’m still very much at the beginning of my actually-doing-the-writing-thing journey so knowing that people are willing to put money behind what I do feels incredible (and also helps me to pay for things that I need.
 On the flipside, I generally can’t afford to buy physical books, but independently published ebooks are so much more affordable and I’m grateful to be in a place where I can spend even a little bit of money supporting other writers.
 For a long time, I couldn’t afford to do this.
 Now that I can, it’s important to me that I do.
 Being on the receiving end of financial support for your creative endeavours is pretty damn good.
 Being on the giving end of that is equally wonderful.

 I hope these ideas help you to make the most of your online life as writer and contribute to your community.
 There are so many of us out here, waiting to meet you ❤